-The terminal should be configured to the test equipment as described in subclause 5.1.

-The environment shall comply with the conditions described in subclause 6.1.

-A test signal may have to be intermittently applied to prevent ‘silent mode’ operation of the MS. This is for further study.
+a) In advance to the noise level measurement, an optional activation sequence may be used.

-The noise level shall be measured with A-weighting at the DRP with diffuse-field correction.
-The A-weighting filter is described in IEC 60651.
+b) The noise level shall be measured with A-weighting at the DRP with diffuse-field correction.
+The A-weighting filter is described in IEC 61672 [38].

-The measured part of the noise shall be 170,667 ms (which equals 8192 samples in a 48 kHz sample rate test system).
+c) The measured part of the noise shall be 170,667 ms (which equals 8192 samples in a 48 kHz sample rate test system).
 The spectral distribution of the noise is analyzed with an 8k FFT using windowing with ≤ 0.1 dB leakage for non bin-centred signals.
 This can be achieved with a window function commonly known as a "flat top window".
 Within the specified frequency range, the FFT bin that has the highest level is searched for; the level of this bin is the maximum level of a single frequency disturbance.

-To improve repeatability, considering the test sequence (optional activation followed by the noise level measurement) may be contiguously repeated one or more times.

-The total noise powers obtained from such repeats shall be averaged.
+d) The total noise powers obtained from such repeats shall be averaged.
 The total result shall be 10*log10 of this average in dB.

-The single frequency maximum powers obtained from such repeats shall be averaged.
+e) The single frequency maximum powers obtained from such repeats shall be averaged.
 The total result shall be 10*log10 of this average in dB.

+7.3.3 Sending (electrical interface UE)

+Same method as in clause 7.3.1.

+7.3.4 Receiving (electrical interface UE)

+Same method as in clause 7.3.1, except that the idle noise signal is captured at the receive output of the electrical reference interface.

 ------------------------- END OF CHANGE 12 -------------------------